twisted/twisted/docs/security.rst

 You can send urgent or sensitive reports directly to security@twistedmatrix.com

-You may use our public key (below) to keep your message safe.
+You may use our PGP public key if you wish.
-Provide us with a secure way to respond.
+We will create a GitHub security advisory to coordinate a fix.
+Include your GitHub username so that we add you as a collaborator on the advisory.
+See `GHSA-c2jg-hw38-jrqq <https://github.com/twisted/twisted/security/advisories/GHSA-c2jg-hw38-jrqq>`_ for an example.
 We'll get back to you as soon as we can.

 Twisted is an all volunteer project and there may be some delay before we can respond.